SergejBre/SynchroTime/README.md

 ## Installing the app

-* According to the working platform, download the appropriate archive with the console application from the project page.
+* According to the working platform, download the appropriate archive with the command-line application from the project page.

 * Unpack it to your home directory with write access, as the application retains its settings.
 ```